My Top 15 Halloween Favorites: Slashers

 While Rob Zombies' creation of Captain Spaulding's kith and kin, IMO, doesn't quite match up to the legendary status of TCM, it's was still a worthy effort into the genre (especially since I'm usually not really a big fan of Zombie's sadistically themed approach in portraying fear in his flicks).

-Even though, this type of straight for the jugular scare-fare usually isn't my cup of tea (or in this case, my "slice of milk"), Rejects succeeds as a dark ditty of deviltry about a family of hellbent hillbillies that makes even Lucifer hisself go "Damn....!
-These ratchety-ass rednecks are just plain downright evil.....!"
+Even though, this type of straight for the jugular scare-fare usually isn't my cup of tea (or in this case, my "slice of milk"), Rejects does succeed as a dark ditty of deviltry about a family of hellbent hillbillies that makes even Lucifer hisself go "Damn...!
+These ratchety-ass rednecks are just plain downright evil......!"
+What Deliverance did to meet-ups with white trash on the lowly, tucked away white-water rapids, this movie does to meet-ups with white trash on lonely, deserted highways.

 Sunshine (2007)